Sn1F3rt/CodeClauseInternship_Library-Management-System/README.md

 ## CLI Commands

-- `flask add_librarian username`\
+- `flask add_librarian --username=user`\
   CLI command to give admin privileges to a user.
-Note that `username` has to be a valid existing user.
+Note that `user` has to be a valid existing user.

-- `flask rm_librarian username`\
+- `flask rm_librarian --username=user`\
   CLI command to revoke admin privileges from a user.
-Note that `username` has to be a valid existing user.
+Note that `user` has to be a valid existing user.

 ## License